The 30-Day Challenge: Why One Month Can Transform Your Habits

 The learning has value even if the behavior doesn't continue.

-The Re-Challenge Option
+What is The Re-Challenge Option?

 Life disrupts habits.
 A month of illness, travel, or crisis can break established patterns.
 The 30-day challenge framework provides a reset mechanism: restart the challenge, rebuild the habit.